Tasia Valenza

-Tasia Valenza (born April 5, 1967) is an American actress.
+Tasia Valenza is an American actress.
+She is most known for being the voice of Poison Ivy in the Arkham series from 2009 to 2015 as well as in a number of other video games, such as Sniper Wolf in Metal Gear Solid and her various roles in the Star Wars Universe.

 Personal life

-Tasia Valenza is the daughter of former actor and restaurant consultant Frank Valenza and Gloria Valenza.
-Her twin brother is a former television writer and now solar marketing consultant Tor Alexander Valenza.
+Tasia Valenza's twin brother is a former television writer and now solar marketing consultant Tor Alexander Valenza.
 She also has an older brother, Greg.
 Valenza has been married to Harvey Stern since 1995 and has three children.

 Career

 In the early part of her career, Valenza played the role of Dottie Thornton on All My Children from 1982 to 1986, earning a Daytime Emmy nomination for her work.
 She also showed up in a guest star appearance in the fifth season of The A-Team, and a recurring role as Lieutenant Winslow in Space: Above and Beyond.
 She also portrayed Jodie Abramovitz in Aaron Spelling's drama series The Heights.
-Valenza is best known to play female villains in video games such as Batman: Arkham Asylum and multiple Spider-Man games.

 Valenza appeared in the 1988 Star Trek: The Next Generation episode "Coming of Age" as a Vulcan.
 She returned to Star Trek in 2017 with a voiceover role in the first two episodes of Star Trek: Discovery as the computer voice of the USS Shenzhou.